aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Graphic libraries for .NET are not limited to the Windows platforms; they are also widely popular on other systems such as MacOS, Linux, Android, Azure Functions, ASP.NET WebApp and Blazor WebAssembly.
+Graphic libraries for Java are not limited to the Windows platforms; they are also widely popular on other systems such as MacOS, Linux, Android, Azure Functions, ASPJava WebApp and Blazor WebAssembly.
 One major advantage of Aspose.Drawing.Common API is its cross-platform compatibility, allowing you to utilize it simultaneously on multiple platforms.
 Developing with a single library streamlines the application creation process.
 You can reuse code developed once across multiple platforms.
 Aspose.Drawing is compatible with all target platforms listed in the <a href="https://www.nuget.org/packages/Aspose.Drawing.Common#supportedframeworks-body-tab">Supported frameworks list</a>, making it suitable for any choice you make.
 </p>